randyzwitch/randyzwitch.github.io/_posts/2014-11-10-rsitecatalyst-version-1-4-1-release-notes.md

 ## Feature Requests/Bugs

 If you come across any bugs, or have any feature requests, please continue to use the <a title="RSiteCatalyst GitHub" href="https://github.com/randyzwitch/RSiteCatalyst/issues" target="_blank">RSiteCatalyst GitHub Issues</a> page to make tickets.
-While I&#8217;ve responded to many of you via the maintainer email provided in the R package itself, it&#8217;s much more efficient (and you&#8217;re much more likely to get a response) if you use the GitHub Issues page.
-Don&#8217;t worry about cluttering up the page with tickets, please fill out a new issue for anything you encounter, unless you are SURE that it is the same problem someone else is facing.
+While I've responded to many of you via the maintainer email provided in the R package itself, it's much more efficient (and you're much more likely to get a response) if you use the GitHub Issues page.
+Don't worry about cluttering up the page with tickets, please fill out a new issue for anything you encounter, unless you are SURE that it is the same problem someone else is facing.

-And finally, like I end every blog post about RSiteCatalyst, please note that **I&#8217;m** **not an Adobe employee**.
-Please don&#8217;t send me your API credentials, expect immediate replies or ask to set up phone calls to troubleshoot your problems.
-This is open-source software&#8230;Willem Paling and I did the hard part writing it, you&#8217;re expected to support yourself as best as possible unless you believe you&#8217;re encountering a bug.
+And finally, like I end every blog post about RSiteCatalyst, please note that **I'm** **not an Adobe employee**.
+Please don't send me your API credentials, expect immediate replies or ask to set up phone calls to troubleshoot your problems.
+This is open-source software...Willem Paling and I did the hard part writing it, you're expected to support yourself as best as possible unless you believe you're encountering a bug.
 Then use GitHub 🙂